mvcdigital/debbies-dogz/src/content/testimonials/entries/jayne-and-ralphy-the-mini-cavapoo.md

   sleepovers while we are away – if he could talk he would say he adores her!

   Debbie gives great training and advice with any concerns.
 She has undoubtedly helped turn him into a delightful well behaved young dog.
-Would give a 5* rating every time for her services, kindness and consideration.
+Would give a 5* rating every time for her services, kindness and consideration."
 featured: true
 ---